b-buckley/blinker-vest/_pages/hardware.md

     image_path: /assets/images/prototype_final.jpg
     alt: "A breadboard with three momentary switches providing input signals to an Arduino Nano.
 It drives a string of three LED pixels, simulating the turn and brake signals on a card."
     title: "All the pieces are in place and working!"

+board_gallery:
+  - url: /assets/images/pcb-schematic_final.png
+    image_path: /assets/images/pcb-schematic_final-th.png
+    alt: "Scaled-down image of the PCB schematic for the control circuit."
+    title: "Schematic"
+  - url: /assets/images/board-assembled_bottom.jpg
+    image_path: /assets/images/board-assembled_bottom-th.jpg
+    alt: "The bottom side of the assembled PCB, traces cut into a copper sheet.
+To the right, the words 'Ben Buckley/ELT-2720' are etched into the copper."
+    title: "PCB assembled, bottom side, traces and connections"
+  - url: /assets/images/board-assembled_top.jpg
+    image_path: /assets/images/board-assembled_top-th.jpg
+    alt: "The top side of the assembled PCB, with the components."
+    title: "PCB assembled, top side, components"

+vest_sketch:
+  - url: /assets/images/vest-construction-draft.jpg
+    image_path: /assets/images/vest-construction-draft_th.jpg
+    alt: "A page of notebook paper with sketches and measurements of the yoke of a denim vest."
+    title: "Early sketches and measurements towards laying out the pixel grid on the vest."

+vest_build:
+  - url: /assets/images/vest-build_verticals.jpg
+    image_path: /assets/images/vest-build_verticals_th.jpg
+    alt: "A black denim vest on an ironing board with regularly spaced vertical lines on the yoke."
+    title: "Laying out the columns"
+  - url: /assets/images/vest-build_hashes.jpg
+    image_path: /assets/images/vest-build_hashes_th.jpg
+    alt: "Black denim vest, on an ironing board, with hashes marking the vertical position of future grommets."
+    title: "Laying out the rows"
+  - url: /assets/images/vest_build_grommets.jpg
+    image_path: /assets/images/vest_build_grommets_th.jpg
+    alt: "Black denim vest with grommets set where the grid was marked."
+    title: "Grommeting the grid"

+vest_build_2:
+  - url: /assets/images/vest-build_pixels-insde.jpg
+    image_path: /assets/images/vest-build_pixels-inside_th.jpg
+    alt: "The inside of the vest with the pixels set in the grommets"
+    title: "Pixel grid assembled, inside the vest"
+  - url: /assets/images/vest-build_led-pixels_outside.jpg
+    image_path: /assets/images/vest-build_led-pixels_outside_th.jpg
+    alt: "The outside of the vest with the pixel grid complete"
+    Title: "Pixel grid assembled, from the outside"
 ---
 ## Prototypes
 ### The Basics